How to make money as an artist

 Find your difference

 You might say, I have an idea but the niche is already taken.
 Of course, we are in the year 2019, almost everything has been done before in human history.
 It’s OK to be the second who does this art, who makes this kind of work.
-You just need to use your story and find your community and differentiate from your competition.
+You just need to use your story and find your community and differentiate yourself from your competition.

 Also, instead of competing against other artists, consider collaborating with them.